 Limits Apply to Two Plans

-These limits apply to both any 403(b) and 401(k) accounts a taxpayer might have during the year.
-In other words, if you have two or more jobs or switch jobs in the middle of the year, you may have to devote some time to track your contributions to your 401(k) and 403(b) plans to make sure that you do not contribute more than the amount allowed.
+These limits apply to any 403(b) and 401(k) accounts a taxpayer might have during the year.
+In other words, if you have two or more jobs or switch jobs in the middle of the year, you may have to devote some time to tracking your contributions to your 401(k) and 403(b) plans to make sure that you do not contribute more than the amount allowed.
+Failure to pay attention to these limits across accounts can result in significant annual penalties.

 Some Tips for Breaking Down the Limit

 Elective deferrals are treated separately from the employer's matching contributions.
 Each has its own limits and tax treatment.
-Elective salary deferrals can be placed into a tax-deferred traditional 403(b) or into a post-tax Roth 403(b) account, or a combination of traditional and Roth accounts as long as the total of all salary deferrals are equal to or less than the annual maximum.
+Elective salary deferrals can be placed into a tax-deferred traditional 403(b) or a post-tax Roth 403(b) account, or a combination of traditional and Roth accounts as long as the total of all salary deferrals equals less than the annual maximum.